tomvanbraeckel/yamcs.github.com/docs/studio/Editing_Displays.md

 ![Edit FlightData.opi](/assets/yss-opi-editor-flight-data-annotated.png){: .center-image }

 1. Navigator
     The [Navigator](/docs/studio/Navigator/) contains all projects within the current workspace.
 In general a project is at the same level as a mission, but this is not strictly necessary.
 When we launch Yamcs Studio with a new workspace, it will always automatically create the YSS project.
-Once you have added your own project, you can remove YSS and it won't be autocreated anymore.
+Once you have added your own project, you can remove YSS and it won't be auto created anymore.

     A project contains Operator Displays (<tt>*.opi</tt>), images, style definitions (<tt>*.def</tt>), custom scripts (<tt>*.js</tt> or <tt>*.py</tt>), etc. Familiarise yourself with the right-click option as you go about opening displays.
 Displays can be opened in a few different modes within the OPI Editor.